Database Security Digest – August 2016

-It is a Stable (GA) release, as mentioned above it fixes CVE-2016-6662 vulnerability.
-Other changes affected Galera cluster, including library update, increase in default value of wseo_max_ws_size from 1GB to 2GB, support of wsrep_max_ws_rows system variable.
-Several bugs has been fixed; the CONNECT engine now supports the JBDC Table type; XtraDB, TokuDB, InnoDB and Performance Schema are updated.
+It is a Stable (GA) release, as mentioned above it fixes the CVE-2016-6662 vulnerability.
+Other changes affected Galera cluster, including library update, the increase in a default value of wseo_max_ws_size from 1GB to 2GB, support of wsrep_max_ws_rows system variable.
+Several bugs have been fixed; the CONNECT engine now supports the JBDC Table type; XtraDB, TokuDB, InnoDB and Performance Schema are updated.

 Greenplum Database 22.214.171.124